Alignment

 To use the MonoCL™ or ChromaCL™ systems, insert the collection mirror into the scanning electron microscope (SEM) chamber manually:

-1. Ensure that it is safe to insert the collection mirror, the sample should be at a safe working distance, and no other detector should occupy the space needed for the collection mirror.
+1. Ensure it is safe to insert the collection mirror; the sample should be at a safe working distance, and no other detector should occupy the space needed for the collection mirror.

-3. While viewing a secondary electron image, slowly insert the collection mirror so that the collection mirror's electron beam aperture appears to be central in the image.
+3. While viewing a secondary electron image, slowly insert the collection mirror so that its electron beam aperture appears central in the image.

 Set the sample at the correct working distance